Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 Feel free to contribute to this project by forking it and making pull requests.
 You can also open an issue if you find a bug or have any suggestion.
 However, you can't distribute this project without contacting me first.

-This project is licensed under the [SaveMyPhind License](LICENSE.txt).
+This project is licensed under the [RMD-C v1.0 License](LICENSE.txt).
 Please check for more details.

 ### Libraries licenses
 This project uses third-party libraries.
 See the [license list](licenses.txt) for more details about libraries' licenses.